francpp/CarlemanBurgers/README.md

 2. **Modify Makefile**

-After cloning, modify the `PACS_ROOT` variable in the `Makefile` inside the project folder (`CarlemanBurgers`) to point to the correct directory where `pacs-examples` is located.
+After cloning, modify the `PACS_ROOT` variable in the `Makefile.inc` inside the project folder (`CarlemanBurgers`) to point to the correct directory where `pacs-examples` is located.
 This will ensure that all the necessary paths are correctly configured.

 3. **Load Necessary Modules**